Betts homers, Dodgers beat Astros 8-1; LA fans still sore

 TRAINER’S ROOM

-Astros: 1B Yuri Gurriel got the day off after hurting his hand while attempting to steal second on Saturday. … 2B Aledmys Diaz also had the day off after tweaking his quad when he scored in the ninth on Saturday.
-Both Gurriel and Diaz are expected back on Tuesday or Wednesday. … OF Kyle Tucker wasn’t in the lineup after going 0 for 5 on Saturday.
-He batted .216 (8 for 37) with two homers and seven RBIs on the road trip.
+Astros: 1B Yuri Gurriel got the day off after hurting his hand while attempting to steal second on Saturday.
+2B Aledmys Diaz also had the day off after tweaking his quad when he scored in the ninth on Saturday.
+Both Gurriel and Diaz are expected back on Tuesday or Wednesday.

-Dodgers: RHP Dustin May tossed a side and depending on how he responds could start Wednesday in San Diego.
+Dodgers: RHP Dustin May tossed a 20-pitch bullpen using his entire mix.
+He could start Wednesday in San Diego.
 He took a line drive off his left foot at Arizona. … RHP Joe Kelly (right shoulder inflammation) will throw a bullpen on the off day Monday and could be activated later in the week. … 3B Justin Turner (strained left hamstring) did some work on the field, running bases and taking grounders at third.

 HONORING TURNER

-Turner was recognized on the field by manager Dave Roberts as the Dodgers’ nominee for the Roberto Clemente Award.
+Turner was recognized on the field by Roberts as the Dodgers’ nominee for the Roberto Clemente Award.
 It honors the major leaguer who best represents the game through character, community involvement and philanthropy and is decided through fan voting.

 UP NEXT